jlovejo2/Consilience_Learning_PlatForm/README.md

     - Signature not authorized if tampering occurs; JWT permissions eliminated in absence of valid signature
 - Always encoded, can be encrypted
 - Open standard (RFC 7519) defining a compact and self-contained method for securely transmitting info between parties as a JSON object

-### Cookies vs Local Storage -- JWTs on Client Side
-- Local storage vulnerable to cross-site-scripting (XSS) attacks
-    - Attacker can inject malicious javascript into app
-- Cookies vulnerable to cross-site request forgery (CSRF)
-    - Attacker can perform actions via an authenticated user
-    - Similar to how viruses use capsids to infiltrate immune system undetected
-- This React app has a dedicated server so JWTs are stored in an HttpOnly Cookie w/ secure flag enabled
-    - protects from cross-site scripting (XSS)
-    - such cookies cannot be accessed by JavaScript
-    - Hence, why they're generated on a server

-### Authentication vs Authorization
-- Authentication
-    - Who are you?
-    - Login with email and password

-- Authorization
-    - What are you allowed to do?
-    - Check user rights

 ### Anatomy of a JWT - Three Parts
 - Header